auth0/docs/articles/quickstart/native/react-native/00-login.md

 ```

 ::: note
-For further reference on yarn, check [their official documentation](https://yarnpkg.com/en/docs).
+For further reference on yarn, check <a href="https://yarnpkg.com/en/docs" target="_blank">their official documentation</a>.
 :::

 ### npm